SlashParadox/Tenor/README.md

 - ADD TO C# PROJECT
 	- You only need to download the 'Runtime' folder.
 	- In this folder, delete the '.asmdef' file.
 This is only needed in Unity.
+	- In this folder, delete all '.meta' files.
+These are only needed in committing from Unity to this repository.